This domain makes up 24% of the exam and includes the following 4 objectives:

 • Storage types with associated characteristics (for example, object, file, block)

-Skills in: • Determining storage services and configurations that meet performance demands
+• Determining storage services and configurations that meet performance demands

 • Determining storage services that can scale to accommodate future needs